Theoretical model for multi-orbital Kondo screening in strongly correlated molecules with several unpaired electrons: Results

 \subsection{Aza-[5]-Triangulene (A5T)}

 The molecule $\textbf{A5T}$ is experimentally studied in Ref.~\cite{bib:vilas23}.
 It has $S=3/2$ in the neutral state, but due to charge transfer of an electron to the Au(111) substrate it shows a $S=2$ ground state.
-Based on the splitting of the Kondo peaks upon the application of a magnetic field and the d$I$/d$V$ maps, the authors conclude that this spin is partially screened at $T_\ex=1.2$\,K$\approx 0.1$\,meV by a single channel associated with one of the molecular orbitals.
-The maximum Kondo temperature estimated from fits to a Frota function is $T_\K = 11$\,K$\approx 0.9$\,meV and the average is 9\,K$\approx 0.8$\,meV.
+Based on the splitting of the Kondo peaks upon the application of a magnetic field and the d$I$/d$V$ maps, the authors conclude that this spin is partially screened at $T_\ex=1.2$\,K~$\approx 0.1$\,meV by a single channel associated with one of the molecular orbitals.
+The maximum Kondo temperature estimated from fits to a Frota function is $T_\K = 11$\,K~$\approx 0.9$\,meV and the average is 9\,K~$\approx 0.8$\,meV.

 DFT calculations for this molecule give us four degenerate molecular orbitals, shown in Fig. \ref{fig: Aza-[5]-Triangulene (A5T)}.
-For low values of $\mu$, we find that the strongest KO has the shape of the HOMO-1, which is identified in Ref. \cite{bib:vilas23} as the orbital responsible for the screening, while the second strongest KO resembles the HOMO, which would produce a d$I$/d$V$ signal not observed in experiment, see Fig. \ref{fig:A5T} a-e).
-We choose $\mu=4.3$\,eV to obtain a sufficient separation between $j_1$ and $j_2$ and we fix $\Gamma=1.8$\,eV, which gives us for KO 1 $\HWHM_\NRG=T_\K=0.9$\,meV$>T_\ex$, close to the experimental value, and for KO 2 $T_\K=0.1$\,meV$<T_\ex$, corresponding to a one-channel underscreened impurity spin with the predicted d$I$/d$V$ signal given in Fig. \ref{fig:A5T} d).
+For low values of $\mu$, we find that the strongest KO has the shape of the HOMO-1, which is identified in Ref. \cite{bib:vilas23} as the orbital responsible for the screening, while the second strongest KO resembles the HOMO, which would produce a d$I$/d$V$ signal not observed in experiment, see Fig. \ref{fig:A5T} a,c-g).
+We choose $\mu=4.3$\,eV to obtain a sufficient separation between $j_1$ and $j_2$ and we fix $\Gamma=$~1.42\,eV, which gives us for KO 1 $\HWHM_\NRG=$~0.75\,meV ($T_\K=8.7$~K~$>T_\ex$), close to the temperature-corrected experimental value 0.74~meV, and for KO 2 $T_\K=0.7\,\K<T_\ex$, corresponding to a one-channel underscreened impurity spin with the predicted d$I$/d$V$ signal given in Fig. \ref{fig:A5T} e) , which matches well with experimental dI/dV maps at 5 meV shown in Fig. \ref{fig:A5T}g).